Conducting an HR assessment

 Set realistic goals and timelines

-Be realistic about what you can do and set goals that you can achieve.
-Make a plan for making changes that fits your time, budget, and staff resources.
+Be realistic about what you can do and set goals that you can achieve while considering time, budget, and staff resources.

 Involve your staff

-Ask your new employees about their experience with your hiring and onboarding process.
+Ask new employees about their experience with your hiring and onboarding process.
 Involve all employees in the assessment by asking for feedback and suggestions.
-They can give you insights into what's working well and what needs to improve

 Seek professional advice when needed